meghrathod/meghrathod/README.md

 -  📖 I'm currently enrolled in B.Tech Computer Science and Engineering at **Shiv Nadar University, Delhi NCR**

-- 🌱 I’m currently learning **Machine Learning as well as Web Dev with Reactjs and Nodejs**
+- 🌱 I’m currently learning **Machine Learning, Web Dev with Reactjs and Nodejs and Java**